 - Fill jar containing cucumbers and seasoning to the top with salt water mixture

-- Let sit in a cool place for 7 days
+- Cover jar and let sit in a cool place for 7 days

 - Store in fridge after opening